 #8 Miami University RedHawks (Oxford, OH) | November 30 and December 1, 2018

 Miami’s ranking as a road trip destination for SCSU fans suffers due to its location.
 The 11 hour drive to Oxford pretty much makes this an airline destination.
 Even so, one has to fly to Cincinnati, not known for competitive airfares from Minneapolis.
 From there, one has to rent a vehicle and make the hour drive to Oxford.
-Another issue can the availability of lodging in Oxford.
+Another option would be to check fares to either Dayton, OH or Indianapolis, IN.
+It’s about a two-hour drive from Indy and about an hour from Dayton.
+Another issue can be the availability of lodging in Oxford.
 With a population of about 24,000 there are a limited number of hotels.
 When there are other major events going on in Oxford or on the Miami campus the availability of lodging becomes scarce.
 Thus, planning in advance is a must if planning a road trip to Oxford.
 However, Oxford, OH is a wonderful college town with a beautiful campus and top-notch athletic facilities including the Goggin Ice Center where the Steve Cady Arena is housed.
 The rink seats 2500 and is generally full to capacity making it a very lively atmosphere.
 Because this is a recent league competitor, the rivalry has not risen to the level that this is a “must” road trip for SCSU fans.
 The price tag for the weekend exceeds that of most other locations in the league.
 SCSU faces Miami on November 30 and December 1.
 The historical average is historically close to 50 degrees so weather is usually not an issue for this road trip.
 Tickets: Miami University

 Favorite places to eat: Paesanos Pasta House for good Italian food located near the campus at 808 S Campus Avenue.
 The Quarter Barrel Brewery and Pub 107 East Church Street and since Cincinnati is known for Chili try Skyline Chili located at 1 East High Street.
 If you enjoy German food, the Steinkeller is worth a try.